 Off The Podium

-I started to write about music and education soon after I left teaching to work at the Nashville Symphony in 2014.
+I started to write about music and education soon after I left teaching to work for the Nashville Symphony in 2014.
 Writing was something I had wanted to do for many years but the daily demands of working in a school environment helped me continue to procrastinate making a start at it.
 When I left the classroom, I took advantage of my career change to begin to write down reflections on a life in music and music education.

 My blog is called Off The Podium because it literally describes my perspective – I was a school music teacher and youth ensemble director for many years, and now have stepped “off the podium”.
 This blog provides a format for me to continue to teach and learn, as well as reflect on my experience as a musician outside the classroom or ensemble rehearsal.